dotnet/docs-maui/docs/deployment/nativeaot.md

 > - Ensure that all data bindings are compiled.
 For more information, see [Compiled bindings](~/fundamentals/data-binding/compiled-bindings.md).
 >   - Ensure that all XAML data bindings are annotated with `x:DataType`.
 >   - Ensure that all code data bindings replace all string-based bindings with lambda-based bindings.
+> - Replace all [`OnPlatform`](xref:Microsoft.Maui.Controls.Xaml.OnPlatformExtension) XAML markup extension usage with an implementation that uses the  <xref:Microsoft.Maui.Controls.OnPlatform`1> class.
+For more information, see [Customize UI appearance based on the platform](~/platform-integration/customimze-ui-appearance.md#custom-ui-appearance-based-on-the-platform).
+- Replace all [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) XAML markup extension usage with an implementation that uses the <xref:Microsoft.Maui.Controls.OnIdiom`1> class.
+For more information, see [Customize UI appearance based on the device idiom](~/platform-integration/customimze-ui-appearance.md#custom-ui-appearance-based-on-the-device-idiom).
 > - Replace all `[QueryProperty(...)]` usage with an implementation of the `IQueryAttributable` interface.
 For more information, see [Process navigation data using a single method](~/fundamentals/shell/navigation.md#process-navigation-data-using-a-single-method).
 > - Replace all `SearchHandler.DisplayMemberName` usage with an <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate>.
 For more information, see [Define search results item appearance](~/fundamentals/shell/search.md#define-search-results-item-appearance).
 > - Replace all implicit conversion operators for types used in XAML with a <xref:System.ComponentModel.TypeConverter>, and it attach it to your type using the <xref:System.ComponentModel.TypeConverterAttribute>.
 For more information, see [Define a TypeConverter to replace an implicit conversion operator](trimming.md#define-a-typeconverter-to-replace-an-implicit-conversion-operator).